FlawlessPT/yellow-project/README.md

 More information about it could be found [here](https://supabase.com/docs/guides/cli/local-development#link-your-project).

-**Note:** If you are not, you first need to authenticated to supabase cloud through the terminal by executing the following command and following the instructions:
+**Note:** If you are not, you first need to be authenticated to supabase cloud through the terminal by executing the following command and following the instructions:

 ```sh
 npx supabase login